git/git.github.io/rev_news/drafts/edition-89.md

   something in Git for a full year, what would it be?

   The interoperability between SHA-1 and SHA-256 repositories first comes to mind.
-The ingredients are almost all there, so is rough design.
+The ingredients are almost all there, so are rough designs.

 * If you could remove something from Git without worrying about